KaranChugani/Personal-Projects/Classifying clothes with a CNN/readme.md

 ## Cross-validation and optimizer selection

-A selection test was performed in order to select the best optimizer function.
+A selection test was performed in order to select the best optimizer function using the training dataset.
+To reduce the effects of overfitting on this test 3 fold cross-validation was used.
 The functions tested were:

 {1:'SGD', 2:'RMSprop', 3:'Adagrad', 4:'Adadelta', 5:'Adam', 6:'Adamax',7:'Nadam'}

 ## Results:

+The best optimizer function was found to be "Adam" aft